What we know: Sudan generals' deadly fight for power

 Each general accused the other of starting the fight, and both have made claims they control key sites, which could not be independently verified.

+On Thursday, the sixth day of fighting, explosions and gunfire echoed out in Khartoum, with thousands fleeing the city of more than five million people.

-Here is what we know so far about the rapidly evolving conflict:
+Here is what we know so far about the rapidly evolving violence:

 - Why did rivalry become conflict? -